 - Dig up and store tender bulbs including dahlias.

-- Bring tropical and other tender plants inside (including non-hardy succulents, potted fig trees, and zonal geraniums).
+- Bring tropical and other tender plants inside to “overwinter” including non-hardy succulents, potted fig or other fruit trees, and geraniums (Pelargoniums).

 - Take sweet potato vine cuttings and tomato cuttings and geranium cuttings for indoor growing.

-- Use mulch, leaves, and cover crops to protect and enrich your soil.
+- Use mulch including leaves and cover crops to protect and enrich your soil.

 Fall is the time to prune any dead, damaged, or diseased branches you may have missed in the summer.
 Others (like apple trees) need late-winter care, and the rest can wait until you’re tidying up in the spring.